Frank Cowper: Family

-On 28 December 1876, Cowper married fellow author Edith Cadogen, daughter of the Rector of Wicken.
-They made their home in the Isle of Wight and Edith bore 10 children; 3 did not survive infancy but their eldest, Frank Cadogan Cowper, grew up to become a recognised pre-raphaelite artist.
-The marriage was troubled, however - Edith accused Cowper of violence and frequent infidelity, and they divorced in 1890.
+On December 28, 1876, Cowper married fellow author Edith Elise Cadogan, daughter of the Rector of Wicken.
+They made their home on the Isle of Wight and Edith bore eight children; one did not survive infancy but their eldest son, Frank Cadogan Cowper, grew up to become a recognised Pre-Raphaelite artist.
+The marriage broke down — and they separated in 1890.
+His brother, Colonel Harry Cooper CMG CBE, became ADC to Queen Victoria from 1898 to 1901 and to King Edward Vll from 1901 to 1904.